 Xanax Withdrawal Symptoms

-As aforementioned, Xanax is a lethal drug that when suddenly quit, can lead to many serious and life-threatening health problems, right from risk of seizures to respiratory depression.
+As mentioned, Xanax is a lethal drug that when suddenly quit, can lead to many serious and life-threatening health problems, from risk of seizures to respiratory depression.
 Be it memory loss or depression, prolonged use of benzodiazepines like Xanax can cause a number of physical and psychological issues.
 It is essential that withdrawal is carried out under proper medical supervision.

 Some of the withdrawal effects of Xanax include: